Hackthebox Precious Writeup

 git_set: id

-file inside henry
+method_id: :resolveI write the dependencies.yml file inside henry folder

 henry@precious:~$ pwd